Weekly Bullet Journal Spread for 2022

 What is a bullet journal weekly spread

 Weeklies are journal pages that include a section for each day where you add your ongoing task log, to-do lists, notes, weekly trackers, an ongoing task log and anything else you need for the week.

-It is similar to the monthly spread but gives an overview of the week ahead.
+It is similar to the monthly spread but a bujo weekly spread gives an overview of the week ahead.

-In the weekly is how you can use rapid logging to track what tasks you have done and what needs to be migrated or cancelled.
+In the weekly is how you can use rapid logging to track what tasks you have done and what needs to be migrated or canceled.

 Bullet journal weekly vs. daily

 In the bullet journal community, we use the words weekly and daily almost interchangeable.

 A daily and weekly spread are both a layout where you add your tasks for the day, complete them and add notes about a day.
 The difference is how the layout looks like.

-Weeklies are generally a one or two page spread that shows the whole week, either divided in boxes or columns and rows.
+A bullet journal weekly log generally is a one or two-page spread that shows the whole week, either divided into boxes or columns and rows.

 Dailies are usually one page and only focus on that one day.

 You can use either weekly or daily or both, it all depends on how busy your week is or how much you want to write in your journal.

 I use daily only when I do journaling in my bullet journal but it is all up to you!